MaDHouSe79/mh-cashasitem/readme.md

 ```

 # Triggers you can use for your own inventory
-- use this server side only!
+- use this server side only when you add or delete an item from and to your inventory.
-- most used in trigger `inventory:server:SetInventoryData` and `inventory:server:GiveItem`
 ```lua
 -- true at the end of the trigger is to display money change at the right top of your screen -- if false you don't see a change but it will change the money amount